whitneyburton/portfolios/students/george_hudson/21051121-george_hudson-m3.markdown

 * I voluntarily gave 2 extra lightning talks, though one of them was only a pitch to take my Swift class!
 Though I feel my Crucial Conversations talk was less organized, I enjoyed sharing something that meant a great deal to me.

+## Notes

+A: End-of-Module Assessment: 4
+B: Individual Work & Projects: 4
+C: Group Work & Projects: 3
+D: Community Participation: 4+
+E: Peer & Instructor Feedback: 3

+Pick one thing to do and commit to it rather than doing four things.

+Consider writing code for the next person.

+## Outcome

+Passed